xdy/twodsix-foundryvtt/scripts/README.md

 - The binary packs in `static/packs/` are automatically regenerated
 - Only the JSON files in `packs-src/` should be committed to version control
 - The build process ensures binary packs are always up to date with JSON source
-- Use `npm run packs:rebuild` if you want to start fresh from JSON source
+- Use `pnpm run packs:rebuild` if you want to start fresh from JSON source